9troisquarts/scalingo_backups_manager/README.md

 ## Usage

-In order to use this gem, you need to have an environment variable named SCALINGO_API_TOKEN which can be created on your [scalingo profile](https://dashboard-prev.osc-fr1.scalingo.com/profile)
+In order to use this gem, you need to define an environment variable named SCALINGO_API_TOKEN which can be created on your [scalingo profile](https://dashboard-prev.osc-fr1.scalingo.com/profile)

 `bundle exec scalingo_backups_manager`